 Prerequisites

-• The port on which MySQL listens is opened in the security groups of the ECS instance.
-The default port on which MySQL listens is 3306.
+The port on which MySQL listens is opened in the security groups of the ECS instance.
+By default, MySQL listens on port 3306.
 For more information, see Add a security group rule.

-• A MySQL database is installed on the ECS instance.
-For more information, see Database overview.
+A MySQL database is installed on the ECS instance.
+For more information, see Deploy databases.

-For example, you can run the following command to create a MySQL account whose username is dts and password is 123456:
+For example, you can run the following commands to create a MySQL account whose username is dts and password is

 Background information

-DTS supports data migration between homogeneous and heterogeneous data sources.
-It also supports Extract, Transform, Load (ETL) features such as data mapping at three levels (databases, tables, and columns) and data filtering.
+The data migration feature provided by DTS allows you to migration data between homogeneous and heterogeneous data sources.
+The data migration feature also supports the Extract, Transform, and Load (ETL) features, such as data filtering and object name mapping based on the database, table, and column.
 You can use DTS for zero-downtime migration to minimize impacts on your business.
 During data migration, the source database continues to provide services as expected.
 For information about the database types supported by DTS, see Data migration.

 Procedure